CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab03.md

    ![A screenshot of Data Factory Home selecting Dataflow Gen2](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.003.png)

 You will be navigated to the **Dataflow page**.
 This screen will look familiar as it is like Dataflow Gen1 or Power Query.
 You will notice the options to connect to various data sources are available, along with the ability to transform data.
-Let’s connect to ADLS Gen2 data source and perform some transformations.
+Let’s connect to the ADLS Gen2 data source and perform some transformations.
 ### <a name="_toc152196225"></a>Task 2: Create connection to ADLS Gen2
 1. From the ribbon, select **Home -> Get data -> More…**

    ![A screenshot of Dataflow screen to select Get Data](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.004.png)

-1. You will be navigated to **Get data Choose data source** dialog.
+1. You will be navigated to the **Get data Choose data source** dialog.
 You can search for the data source by typing in the search box.
 Notice, on the left panel, there are options to use a Blank table or Blank query.
-You will also find a new option to Upload file.
+You will also find a new option to Upload files.
 We will explore this option in a later lab.
 For now, let’s click on **View more ->** on the right corner of your screen.

    ![A screenshot of Choose data source](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.005.png)